ashishmohapatra240/metacommerce-app/README.md

 ## Flutter
 The app has features like search, rating, add to cart, and checkout.
 Additionally, it has features like 3D and AR product viewing.
 Through the app, it offers a gateway for accessing the Metaverse.
 For the purpose of accessing discounts and offers, the app acts as a console for MetaCoins that have been acquired from the MetaVerse.
 The app is available for both mobiles and desktops.

-Place the .dartTool folder in the Wizer (Flutter) folder to run the code.
-You can run the .apk file available in this drive.

 ## Demo Video
 View the high quality demo video available in the [drive](https://drive.google.com/drive/folders/1tdmPJkQz-h0xqfZshSgLcOcQjrzE2UJG?usp=sharing)